Please select the country or location you would like to see content from.

 Depending on their assessment, they may suggest other treatments, but many risk unacceptable side effects.

 Minoxidil is a treatment available to buy over-the-counter that serves to prevent hair from shedding.
 You may choose to try this on any bald patches, but the hair left is often very fine, so this may have limited success.
-And it only works for as long as you continue using it: it doesn't alter the course of the disease.
+And it only works for as long as you continue using it; it doesn't alter the course of the disease.

 What can I do about it?

-Work on your appearance to make you feel more yourself.
+Work on your appearance to make you feel more like yourself.
 With patchy loss, you could try out hairstyles or cuts that disguise bald spots.
 Wigs are another option.
 Artificial eyelashes, eyebrow makeup, or tattoos to mimic eyebrows or eyeliner can build self-esteem – research what might work for you.

 Eyes can get sore without the protection of eyelashes to keep out dust, so wear protective glasses if it’s dusty or sandy, and use eye lubricants or artificial tears to soothe the eyes.
 Hair forms a protection against the sun, so bald patches put you at a higher risk of sunburn – wear sunscreen with broad UVA and UVB protection of SPF 30 or higher, and avoid the sun or cover up with a hat where possible.
 Also, be aware of low-hanging trees or beams, as you have nothing to protect the scalp from knocks and scrapes.